wakesurfer/iotmeetup/instructions/iotclient.md

-## Create the IoT Client code ##
+## Create the IoT Client app ##

 1. Now we will start to code the actual IoT Client.
-As most TV Chefs we don't start from scratch, we have a template to start with.
+As most TV Chefs we don't start from scratch, we have a template to start from.

 Move to the bin directory of the project